-From early 1948, the engineers turned entirely to the ‘51 Kaiser.
+From early 1948, the engineers turned entirely to an all-new ‘51 Kaiser.
 Isbrandt continued:

 We wanted a low center of gravity and a unit body.
 We took a Nash apart, but decided that Nash had just put a conventional frame on a standard body.
 John Widman said we could get close to unitized construction in stiffness and rigidity.
 That’s why we used a great many body mounts, each carefully located.
 The result was an extremely rigid car, yet a conventional body and frame, easier to work on, less susceptible to rust.
 Our production prototype weighed only 3200 pounds.
 Nobody in the industry was within 400 pounds of us.

 Ralph bundled Tom McCahill, the colorful Mechanix Illustrated road tester, into a pre-production prototype.
 They drove out on the Willow Run airport runway—in between planes taking off!
 That was their “test track” in those days.
 Ralph wound the car up to 60 and threw the wheel hard over.
 It skidded but remained flat and controllable.
 “I scared the hell out of him,” Ralph laughed.
 “He nearly jumped out!
 But I knew what this car could do.”
 If only they’d made a V-8, to go with that fine handling.

 Uncle Tom had a way with words.
 He wasn’t big on Kaiser’s compact, the Henry J: “It looks like a Cadillac that started smoking too young.”
 But he loved the ’51 Kaiser.
 “It has more creative thinking since Gen. Grant got his last shave.”
 Of the ’53 Manhattan he wrote, “It rides like a wheelchair upholstered in cream puffs.”